ynop/spych/README.md

 **Python Codebase**: All functions are usable with python.

 **CLI**: The most used functions are accessible via command line interface.
-The command line interface is described in chapter :ref:`section_usage`.

 ## Functionality